Thursday, October 23, 2025 AD / Jumada al-Awwal 1, 1447 AH

 loading

-In order to know anything in the world, a criterion is needed, and cognition of Islam is not an exception to this rule.
-The meaning of cognition is to distinguish between one thing and another, such as distinguishing between good and bad, or the truth and falsehood, or right and wrong, and this is possible only if there is a criterion for distinguishing.
-It is clear that judgment is not possible without a criterion, and if it were supposedly possible, each person would judge differently, and this would make judgment impossible in the end; because without a criterion, it is not possible to distinguish which judgment is correct and which is incorrect.
-Muslims’ disagreements that have led to their weakness and the strength of their enemies can be due to the lack of the criterion of cognition or non-adherence to it, and this makes the need for the criterion of cognition and adherence to it even more clear.
+To know anything in the world, a criterion is needed, and knowing Islam is no exception to this rule.
+What is meant by knowing is distinguishing one thing from another, such as distinguishing good from evil, the truth from falsehood, or right from wrong, and this is possible when there is a criterion for distinction.
+It is clear that judgment is impossible without a criterion, and even if it were possible, each person would judge differently, which would ultimately make judgment impossible; because without a criterion, one cannot distinguish between correct and incorrect judgments.
+The discord among Muslims, which has led to their weakness and the strength of their enemies, might stem from their lack of a criterion for knowing or their failure to adhere to it, and this makes the need for such a criterion and adherence to it even clearer.

-Muslims’ disagreements are caused by their different knowledge of Islam; in the sense that different Muslim individuals and groups have different cognition of Islam and do not tolerate others’ cognition of it.
-It is obvious that removing these disagreements is not possible without achieving a single cognition, and in order to achieve a single cognition, there must be a single criterion.
+The discord among Muslims is caused by their differing understandings of Islam; that is, different individuals and groups of Muslims have different understandings of Islam and do not tolerate the understandings of others about it.
+Clearly, this discord cannot be resolved without achieving a single understanding, and to achieve a single understanding, there must be a single criterion.